 Osteopathic Medicine involves feeling for restrictions within the deeper tissues and organs of a body - and gently manipulating these structures towards normal function.
 By returning them to a state of integrated structure and function, an Osteopath reveals the body's natural self-healing and self-regulating capacity.
 The final health outcome is a restoration of normal osseous (bone), articulatory (joint), ligamentous, muscular, fascial (connective tissue), visceral (organ), neurological, arterial, venous, lymphatic, immunological and cerebrospinal functions - the basic essentials of life.

 Osteopathy is a receptive and holistic manual medical system, which considers that each individual has the structural and functional characteristics of body, soul and spirit.
 Each of these elements are inter-related and inseparable from one another, and so fall within the scope of Osteopathic practice.

-David Bennett has been a registered and practicing Osteopath for the past 20 years.
-He has a special interest in a gentle approach of treatment that cooperates with the body's own self-healing mechanism.
-He has undertaken extensive international post-graduate training, and brings this wealth of experience back to Perth, Western Australia.
+David Bennett has been a registered and practicing Osteopath for the past 21 years.
+He has a special interest in an approach of treatment that cooperates with the body's own self-healing mechanism.
+He has undertaken extensive international post-graduate training, and brings this wealth of experience back to Western Australia.

 Registered with Australian Health Practitioner Regulatory Agency (AHPRA)

 ~ 3 minute water meditation ~ Dunsborough clinic fish pond